arif334/sust-tts-nmos/README.md

-# expressive-bangla-tts-demo
+# SUST TTS Naturalness Test
-Sample voices from the expressive Bangla TTS models
+This repo contains sample voices from the SUSt Bangla TTS projects.